How much does a wine kit cost?

 Do you sell winemaking equipment and supplies?

-We carry most of the equipment and supplies for the home winemaker, as well as basic supplies for the home beermaker.
+We carry most of the equipment and supplies for your home wine making needs.

 How should I clean my bottles?